dCache/dcache-book2/config-xrootd.md

     dcache.authn.hostcert.verify=true
     ..

-*Authorization* of the user information obtained by strong authentication is performed by contacting the CELL-GPLAZMA service.
-Please refer to [Chapter 10, Authorization in dCache](https://www.dcache.org/manuals/Book-2.16/config/cf-gplazma-fhs.shtml) for instructions about how to configure gPlazma.
+*Authorization* of the user information obtained by strong authentication is performed by contacting the gPlazma service.
+Please refer to [Chapter 10, Authorization in dCache](config-gplazma.md) for instructions about how to configure gPlazma.

 > **SECURITY CONSIDERATION**
 >